I am a planter, pastor, and preacher.

 Given my career path, there is a significant gap in my education which began with a Bachelor of Arts from the University of Arkansas (’93), with double majors in English and French, and did not resume until almost 20 years later, when I completed a Master of Arts from Midwestern Baptist Theological Seminary (’12).
 I also hold a Doctor of Ministry (DMin) from New Geneva Theological Seminary (’15), and a Doctor of Philosophy (PhD) in Intercultural Studies from Columbia International University (’19).

-As an avid reader, I read for work and pleasure, enjoying a wide variety of both fiction and non-fiction.
-When I’m not reading or writing, I enjoy open water swimming, running, and fly fishing.
-My wife, Sydney, and I have been married since 1993 and have three grown children.
+As an avid reader, I read for work and pleasure, enjoying a wide variety of non-fiction and occasionally fiction.
+When I’m not reading or writing, I enjoy fly fishing, open water swimming, running.
+But most of all, I enjoy spending time with my family.
+My wife, Sydney, and I have been married since 1993 and have three grown children, and two grandchildren.